-SEO is a tricky topic to get your head around, especially for someone with little to no knowledge of web design and development, or indeed digital marketing.
+SEO can be a tricky topic to get your head around.
+But that doesn’t mean impossible!
+There are a number of resources available online to help people new to the topic learn the ins and outs.
 In this article, we’ll take a deep dive into the intricacies of SEO.
 We’ll try to explain exactly what it is and – perhaps more importantly – how it can help your business.

-Firstly, we’ll take a look at some useful terms to understand when talking about, or reading about SEO:
+Firstly, let’s take a look at some useful terms to understand when reading about SEO:

-SEO: This stands for Search Engine Optimisation – and refers to the whole process of improving your website in order to rank higher in search engines such as Google and Bing.
+SEO: This term stands for Search Engine Optimisation.
+Which refers to the whole process of improving your website in order to rank higher in search engines such as Google and Bing.

-Search Engine: Websites such as google or bing, that allow users to enter queries in order to search through the web.
+Search Engine: These are websites such as Google or Bing, that allow users to enter queries in order to search through the web.

-SERP: This is an acronym for ‘Search Engine Results Page,’ and refers to the page a user is served upon entering a query into a Search Engine.
+SERP: This is an acronym for ‘Search Engine Results Page.’
+It refers to the page a user is served upon entering a query into a Search Engine.

 Search Terms: These are the words that a user enters into a search engine in order to find the website or information they are looking for.

 Keywords: These are words or phrases that form the basis of an SEO campaign.
 These phrases are the relevant concepts or products that you want to show up in Google for.
 For example, if you were a Digital Marketing agency, one of your primary keywords might be ‘Digital Marketing Leicester.’